Home

 Condrieu Wine

-Condrieu wine is made from the French Viognier white grape.
+Condrieu made from the French Viognier white grape.

 The Viognier grape is thought to be an ancient grape that dates back before the Roman times and is known to be a difficult grape to cultivate.
 It is now an uncommon grape exclusive to the Rhone region of France.